Books made by hand

 by Howell Raines.
 An e ssay, with drawings by Christopher McAfee and calligraphy by Glen Epstein.
 5 3/4 x 9 3/4”.
 19p.
 95 copies.
 1994. $65

-A poem cycle by Richard Foerster, with a wood engraving by John DePol.
+A poem cycle by Richard Foerster, with a wood engraving by the late, great John DePol.
 6 3/8 x 10 1/2”.
+A paper wrapper folds back on the cover.
 The manuscript was selected as the winner of the Bess Hokin Prize awarded annually by Poetry magazine.
-90 copies.
+Edition of 90 copies.
 1993.

 by Steve Miller, with wood engraved illustrations by John DePol.
 4 1/2 x 6 7/8”.
 11p.
 John DePol, at the request of Steve Miller, cut these amazing wood engravings for a Paper & Book Intensive annual summer series of workshops.
 Miller recognized that these were too beautiful to not make into a small book, with his comments as a forward.
 Of particular note is the Texas fire ant.
 120 copies.
 1992. nfs